specgen-io/docs/spec/models.md

 The `object` field is a dictionary where each item represents single field.
 The key of the dictionary item as a field name and value is a field type.

-The example above provides optional model descripton in the form of line comment `# some information about person`.
+The example above provides optional model `descripton` field with value `some information about person`.
 This description is used for documentation purposes only.

 Each field might have a description in the form of line comment, like `year_of_birth` has the comment `# in what year person was born` in the example above.